SnorreSelmer/stationeers_ic10/mips-programming-101.md

 This may sound a bit cryptic, but bear with me, I'll explain it all a bit further down.

 #### Setting with boolean comparisons
 Boolean comparisons are comparisons made to be either true (1) or false (0).
-These are great at controlling the on/off state of devices like pumps and lights etc.
+These are great for controlling the on/off state of devices like pumps and lights etc.

-Boolean comparisons are of the type "equal", "equal to zero", "less/great than", "less/greater than zero" and so on.
+Boolean comparisons are of the type "equal", "equal to zero", "less/greater than", "less/greater than zero" and so on.

 If you use one of the operators that compare to zero, you do not need to supply two values for comparison, since the instruction already says one of the values will be zero.